 Because nitrocellulose autofluorensces, PVDF is a better choice when using fluorescent detection.
 Azure offers pre-cut PVDF membranes to save you time in the lab.
 These low-fluorescence PVDF membranes are available in three sizes, and reduce background noise for improved sensitivity.

 To avoid artifacts from phosphatase activity after lysing your cells, it’s important to put samples with lots of phosphoproteins in protein loading buffer on ice as quickly as possible.

 AZURE EXPERT TIP #5: Add phosphatase inhibitors to the lysis buffer when looking for phosphorylated proteins.

 Along with working fast, phosphatase inhibitors help ensure will make sure that your signal is a true representation of the presence of the phosphoprotein of interest at the time you lysed your cells.

-Given that tyrosine phosphorylation is one of the most common post-translational modifications (PTM), optimizing your blocking buffer for detection of this PTM is important for obtaining high-quality data.
-Azure Biosystems offers a blocking buffer optimized for fluorescent detection.
+Milk as a blocking buffer interferes with phosphotyrosine detection.
+Tyrosine phosphorylation is one of the most common post-translational modifications (PTM).
+Optimizing your blocking buffer for detection of this PTM is important for obtaining high-quality data.
+We offer a blocking buffer optimized for fluorescent detection.
 If you’re studying cell signaling, this is bound to be important.
 That’s why it’s best to avoid milk altogether.

 Quantification requires reliable, reproducible data, and duplicating samples can help account for some of the variability inherent in Western Blotting.
 Running replicates on the same gel/blot ensures you understand the precision of your measurement.